Yusuf-A-Shuaib/Yusuf-A-Shuaib/README.md

 🔭 I’m currently working on building a large scalable security system with the sole mission of providing protection and risk-based solutions to clients ranging from corporations and government bodies to ultra-high-net-worth individual.
 This is a C++ based software which aim is to provide major security requirements which ranges from Surveillance, software counter measures, counter surveillance to Intelligence gathering which would revamp the security community and create a feel of safety at a more accessible and more secure level <a href="https://github.com/Yusuf-A-Shuaib">Learn more.</a>
 </br>

 🌱 I’m also learning computer penetration testing(pentesting) with the aim to ameliorate my networking and software engineering skills which would greatly impact how I tweak up defenses on softwares.
-I'm also preparing to take the CompTIA network+ examination.
+I'm preparing to take the CompTIA network+ examination.
 </br>

 👯 I’m looking to collaborate on more challenging projects.
 So, do you need an extra hand on a project? <a href="mailto:shuaibudeenyusuf@gmail.com">Let's Build 😉</a>
 </br>

-💬 Relation skills: I have worked as a manager in a Hotel which has really tested my Teamwork, planning and leadership skills.
+💬 Relation skills: I have worked as a manager in a Hotel which really tested my Teamwork, planning and leadership skills.
 Where I have been able to solve problems and prove effective analytically under little to no supervision thus enabling me build long-lasting client relationships.
 </br>

 🏫 Education: Presently, I am a 200lv biochemistry student at a prestigious university (Ahmadu Bello University).